Why I ride?

 I ride because I can!

-We raise money for Dana Farber to increase cancer research.
+Every year we lose people we love, we grew up with, we work with, we see at the store or coffee shop, these are the people I ride for.
+An old friend is going thru treatment now, I ride for him.
+I ride because I can!
+ALL rider raised money goes directly to Dana Farber Institute for Cancer Research.
 The Pan Mass Challenge has raised over a billion dollars since 1980 for Dana Farber.
 The PMC raises more money for charity than any other single athletic fundraising event in the US

-I have attached a link to my page and a donation of any size is appreciated.
-I thank you for reading this and being a part of my 2024 PMC!
+I have attached a link to my page and a donation of any amount is appreciated.
+It all goes to research!
+Thank you for reading this and being a part of my 2025 PMC!

 https://profile.pmc.org/JF0110 100% of All proceeds go to the Dana Farber Cancer Institute.